LeVar Burton Reading 'Goodnight Moon' To Neil DeGrasse Tyson Is Just Awesome

 Back in May, Tyson admitted this to the world on Twitter.

-It took a little time, but Tyson had his dream come true on Saturday during a panel at the New York Comic Con.
+It took a little time, but Tyson had his dream come true on Saturday at an event for audible.com in New York.

 Although Tyson wasn’t able to stretch out in a real bed, he did have the pleasure of having the bedtime classic “Goodnight Moon” read to him by “Reading Rainbow” host Levar Burton.